utsav0/daily-dev-tips/src/pages/posts/git-basics-branches-and-strategies.md

 2. **development**: The testing version of your app

 Besides these branches that are always there, you might encounter some other branches.
-These other branches depend on the type of issue they solve.
+These other branches depending on the type of issue they solve.

 ## Branches for critical hotfixes